tolinwei/tube-vim/README.md

 ## Installation

 ### For OS X
-- (Optional) Strongly recommend to install [iTerm2](https://iterm2.com/index.html) ([direct link](https://iterm2.com/downloads/stable/iTerm2_v2_0.zip)) as Terminal replacement since this repo includes color scheme spesifically for it, and you can enjoy more features not only listed [here](https://iterm2.com/features.html)
+- (Optional) Strongly recommend to install [iTerm2](https://iterm2.com/index.html) ([direct link](https://iterm2.com/downloads/stable/iTerm2_v2_0.zip)) as Terminal replacement since this repo includes color scheme spesifically for it, and you can enjoy more features not only [here](https://iterm2.com/features.html)
 - Run the following command to install the environment automatically
 ```
 bash <(curl -L https://raw.githubusercontent.com/tolinwei/tube-vim/master/install.sh)